trustworktech/create-react-ssr-app/CONTRIBUTING.md

 - You'll need an [access token for the GitHub API](https://help.github.com/articles/creating-an-access-token-for-command-line-use/).
 Save it to this environment variable: `export GITHUB_AUTH="..."`
 - Run `yarn changelog`.
 The command will find all the labeled pull requests merged since the last release and group them by the label and affected packages, and create a change log entry with all the changes and links to PRs and their authors.
 Copy and paste it to `CHANGELOG.md`.
 - Add a four-space indented paragraph after each non-trivial list item, explaining what changed and why.
 For each breaking change also write who it affects and instructions for migrating existing code.
 - Maybe add some newlines here and there.
 Preview the result on GitHub to get a feel for it.
-Changelog generator output is a bit too terse for my taste, so try to make it visually pleasing and well grouped.

 7. Make sure to include “Migrating from ...” instructions for the previous release.
 Often you can copy and paste them.
 8. Run `npm run publish`.
 (It has to be `npm run publish` exactly, not just `npm publish` or `yarn publish`.)